 park map (pdf) to determine specific locations for each campground.

-Rocky Ridge campground offers the only electrical sites in the park and is nestled among trees and rocky outcrops.
+Rocky Ridge campground offers the only electrical sites in the park and is nestled among trees and rocky outcrops but there are no trees in the electrical sites.
 Loops A, B and D offer electrical hookups.
 Loops C and E have trees.

 North Shore and